grantat/world-leader-vis/README.md

 The goal of this project is to visualize world leader social interactions collected from twitter.
 The names of the users used in this project were collected from the "[World Leaders](https://twitter.com/verified/lists/world-leaders/members?lang=en)" members list verified by Twitter, with the addition of other world leaders not currently in that list.

-The goal of this project is to create a timeline of tweets from all of these users over time shown on a map.
+The goal of the visualizations for this project is to create a timeline of tweets from all of these users over time and be able to describe the group of users for each time interval.
-The hope, is that by the completion of this project there will be a map with a timeline that users can distinctly see: what twitter users were tweeting at the time, their sentiment at the time, the location a user is tweeting from, the location a user could possibly be talking about and/or a user that one user speaks about at a given time.
+The hope is that by the completion of this project there will be a map with a timeline that users can distinctly see: what twitter users were tweeting at the time, their sentiment at the time, the location a user is tweeting from, the location a user could possibly be talking about and/or a user that one user speaks about at a given time.

 The data for these visualizations will be derived from techniques such as: sentiment analysis, clustering, and named-entity recognition.

+My paper submission for this project can be found here: [pdf](./docs/paper-template.pdf).

 ## Possible Issues